-1. Students must have their badges visible during the entire school day.
+1. Students must have their badges (Farmington High School Identification on a lanyard, around their neck, and visibly displayed during the entire school day).

-2. All absences must be verified within two days upon the student’s return to school.
+2. All absences must be parent excused within two days upon the student’s return to school.
 For example, a student who is absent all or part of an “A” day must have a parent/guardian verify the absence before the end of business hours the following “A” day.

 3. Students/parents are responsible for ensuring that all absences are verified through the Attendance Office.
 This may be accomplished in one of four ways: (1) by bringing a note from home signed by a parent or guardian; (2) by having a parent or guardian call the Attendance Secretary (801-402-9056) from 7:00 A.M. to 3:00 P.M.
 Monday through Friday; (3) by having a parent or guardian come to the Attendance Office in person; or (4) by emailing the Attendance Secretary at (email@example.com).